vcherepanova/vcherepanova.github.io/_pages/about.md

 During my PhD I did two summer internships at Amazon, in 2021 I developed NLP solution to monitor integrity and transparency of third-party Alexa Skills at Alexa Monitoring team and in 2022 I worked on improving Alexa Voice Search on FireTV at Alexa Entertainment team.

-I am always looking for new collaborations,
+I am always looking for new collaborations, feel free to text me on LinkedIn or send me an email!